apspring2019/Todo_MVP/README.md

 * `views`: Implementation of views defined in `contracts` for console based UI

 ### Why do we use interfaces and define contracts in MVP?
-Interfaces make presenters and views completely independent of implementation of each other and they can be developed simultanously or have different implementations.
+Interfaces make presenters and views completely independent of the implementation of each other so they can be developed simultaenously or have different implementations.